USS NIMITZ CVN 68

 May 8, The Nimitz Carrier Strike Group entered the U.S. 5th Fleet area of operations to conduct maritime security operations (MSO) in regional waters, and provide air support to ground forces operating in Afghanistan and Iraq.
 Aircraft from CVW-11 began conducting missions in support of Operation Enduring Freedom (OEF) on 11th.

-June 3, CVN 68 began conducting missions in support of Operation Iraqi Freedom following the ship's port visit to Manama, Bahrain, May 28 - June 2.
-CVW-11 has flown 788 sorties and more than 2,800 hours in direct support of OEF.
+June 3, The Nimitz resume its support of Operation Iraqi Freedom.
+So far, the CVW-11 has flown 788 sorties and more than 2,800 hours in direct support of OEF.

-July 2, USS Nimitz, along with USS Pinckney (DDG 91), pulled into Chennai, India, for a scheduled port visit.
-The aircraft carrier returned to Persian Gulf July 12.
+July 2, USS Nimitz, along with USS Pinckney (DDG 91), pulled into Chennai, India, for a scheduled port visit; Returned to Arabian Gulf on July 12.

 August 1, Capt.
 Thomas Downing relieved Capt.
-David Woods, as Commanding Officer of CVW 11, during an airborne change of command ceremony.
-The Nimitz is curently in the Pacific Ocean and is scheduled to participate in Exercise Valiant Shield off the coast of Guam Aug.
-7-14, along with the Kitty Hawk and Stennis Carrier Strike Groups.
+David Woods as commanding officer of CVW-11 during an airborne change-of-command ceremony.
+The Nimitz is curently in the Pacific Ocean and is scheduled to participate in exercise Valiant Shield, off the coast of Guam, along with the Kitty Hawk and Stennis Carrier Strike Groups, from Aug.
+7-14.

-August 20, Six U.S. Navy ships from USS Nimitz CSG arrived in Hong Kong for a four-day port call.
+August 20, USS Nimitz anchored in Victoria Harbour for a four-day port call to Hong Kong.

-September 5, After recently departed Singapore, the Nimitz Carrier Strike Group joined more than twenty other ships from five countries, in the Bay of Bengal, to partcipate in Exercise Malabar 2007 Sept.
+September 5, After recently departed Singapore, the Nimitz Carrier Strike Group joined more than twenty other ships from five countries, in the Bay of Bengal, to partcipate in exercise Malabar 2007, from Sept.
 4-10.
 The exercise, stretching from India's eastern coast to the Andamans near Indonesia, will also include USS Kitty Hawk and India's lone aircraft carrier, the INS Viraat.